Johanna Williamson. A Read more [...]

 Bereavement support – A support group meets monthly for those who want it.
 Very popular and a great success.

-Parking – There is off-street parking on the forecourt of the funeral home.
+Parking – There is off-street parking on the forecourt of the funeral home in Maidstone, and plenty of parking at the barn in Ashford.

 Jo does not conform in any way to the gloomy caricature of the funeral director, you’ll not be surprised to hear, and nor does her funeral home.
-She is bright, normal, businesslike, kind and absolutely genuine.
-We think she’ll look after you well, in the way you’d like to be looked after.
+She and her staff are bright, normal, businesslike, kind and absolutely genuine.
+We think the team at Albany will look after you well, in the way you’d like to be looked after.
 You’ll be able to create a fine and appropriate send-off at a price that will reflect what we reckon to be very good value for money.

 Any decisions you take on engaging the services of a funeral director should be based on your views and research.
 You should not rely solely upon the views and opinions offered by us.